 Throughout the history of Amateur Radio many more experienced members of the ham radio community have mentored newer members in every facet of the hobby.
 These mentors are known as "Elmers."
 LEARA has a group of Elmers who are ready and waiting to assist beginners and those willing to learn more about Amateur Radio.

 If you (or someone you know) is a new licensee or is thinking of becoming an Amateur Radio operator and would like assistance, please send an e-mail message to LEARA's Elmers or contact Marv - W8AZO.
-If there is no answer, please leave a message.
-Please indicate:
+If there is no answer, please leave a message that includes:

 - Your name.